Huntley Dethatching Lawn Services

 Huntley’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Huntley enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste—including dethatched material—in household trash.
-The village’s yard waste collection program supports local waste reduction goals by requiring biodegradable paper bags or rigid containers for curbside pickup.
-On-site composting is permitted, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-Residents are encouraged to consult University of Illinois Extension for composting best practices.
-For program details, composting guidelines, and seasonal updates, contact:
+Huntley enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
+The Village’s waste reduction program requires use of biodegradable paper bags or rigid containers for curbside collection, and on-site composting is encouraged with proper setbacks (typically 5-10 feet from property lines).
+Best practices for composting dethatch material include:

 Huntley Department of Public Works